dha-lang/dermanalyze-api/README.md

 - Make a virtual env and run it.
 - Run uvicorn.
 - Make a .env file with the required variables and values.
-- Install and configure PostgresSQL in your machine.
+- Install and configure PostgreSQL in your machine.